Coronation Street: Daniel begs Sinead to have a termination after discovering she has cancer - watch the brand-new scene

 Get a sneak-peek look at Monday's episodes

-Tonight’s emotional Coronation Street double bill will see Daniel Osbourne discover that pregnant girlfriend Sinead Tinker has been keeping her cervical cancer diagnosis from him.
-Monday’s episodes will see Sinead get rushed to hospital after passing out in the ladies’ toilets at work.
+Tonight’s emotional Coronation Street double bill will see Daniel Osbourne (Rob Mallard) discover that pregnant girlfriend Sinead Tinker (Katie Jarvis) has been keeping her cervical cancer diagnosis from him.
+This evening’s episodes will see Sinead get rushed to hospital after passing out in the ladies’ toilets at work.
 As she undergoes tests, Daniel becomes aware that something is seriously wrong and it’s left to Ken to break the news that Sinead has cancer.

 In this new sneak-peek scene, Daniel can be seen looking horrified when Sinead reveals that she’s refused treatment as it would mean losing their baby.
 Beside himself, Daniel implores Sinead to do whatever it takes to increase her chances of survival, but she’s adamant that their baby’s life comes first.